 Citrus trees do extremely well indoors.
 Grow Meyer lemons, which self pollinate, for the best crop.
-These plants need a lot of sunlight and humidity, especially Meyer lemon trees, which can be mimicked with a quick spray of water from a spray bottle.
+These citrus plants need a lot of sunlight and humidity, especially Meyer lemon trees, which can be mimicked with a quick spray of water from a spray bottle.

 Like lemons, limes love growing indoors.
 Kaffir limes (which also produce amazing leaves to use in Thai cuisine) is the tree of choice for growing inside.
-Lime trees require about eight to twelve hours of sunlight every day, so keep them in your sunniest room to produce fruit.
+Lime trees require about eight to twelve hours of sunlight every day, so keep these citrus fruit trees in full sun to produce fruit.
 Then make key lime pie from your own limes!

 These self-pollinating olive trees are easier to care for than most other fruit trees.
 When buying, look for the Arbequina or Picholine varieties which will grow fruits.
 Simply water the tree when the top inch has dried out and give about six hours of sunlight each day.

-While it's not easy to grow an avocado indoor, it is possible.
+While it's not easy to grow an avocado tree indoor, it is possible.
 Rather than growing your own fruit from a pit, use varieties like Wurtz, Gwen and Whitsell for the best results.
 Water the plant regularly and celebrate when the avocados on your indoor fruit tree starts coming in.

 Self-pollinating, the Super Dwarf Cavendish or Dwarf Red is the best bet for an indoor banana tree.
 Fertilize the plant monthly and mist with a spray bottle to mimic a bit of humidity.

 Like peaches, nectarine trees can grow as short as 30 inches and love growing in a sunny indoor location.
 Opt for the nectarella variety and place on the porch when the fruit starts growing on this indoor fruit tree.